No overseas fees

 Back to top

-For her 19th birthday, Kacey visited Poland as part of a 13 day Top Deck tour.
-She spent a day travelling from Vienna to Poland and one day in Krakow before continuing to the Czech Republic.
+For her 19th birthday, Kacey visited Poland as part of a 13-day Top Deck tour.
+She spent a day travelling from Vienna to Poland and 1 day in Krakow before continuing to the Czech Republic.

 Where could you use your cards?

 She didn’t have a problem with card acceptance.
-When she arrived in Poland, she made one ATM withdrawal of about 200 Polish zloty (about £40 GBP), which was more than enough to cover her for a day and a half — the tour paid for breakfast, but not lunch, dinner, drinks or activities for the day.
+When she arrived in Poland, she made 1 ATM withdrawal of about 200 Polish zlotys (about £36), which was more than enough to cover her for a day and a half – the tour paid for breakfast, but not lunch, dinner, drinks or activities for the day.
 She didn’t want to withdraw too much money as they headed to the Czech Republic the next day, and she had to make another ATM withdrawal so she could get Czech Koruna.

 What about ATM withdrawals?